TulipaEnergy/TulipaEnergyModel.jl/docs/src/concepts.md

 The default value for the assets and flows partitions is 1 hour.
 This means that assets and flows not in the previous tables are considered on an hourly basis in the model.

+> **Important**: It's not recommended to set up the input data `partitions` in such a way that the `flow` variables have a lower resolution than the `units_on`.
+This is because doing so will result in constraints that fix the value of the `units_on` in the timestep block where the `flow` is defined, leading to unnecessary extra variable constraints in the model.
+For instance, if the `units_on` are hourly and the `flow` is every two hours, then a non-zero `flow` in the timestep block 1:2 will require the `units_on` in timestep blocks 1:1 and 2:2 to be the same and equal to one.
+Therefore, the time resolution of the `units_on` should always be lower than or equal to the resolution of the `flow` in the asset.

 Remember that the section [`mathematical formulation`](@ref formulation) shows the unit commitment and ramping constraints in the model considering an uniform time resolution as a reference.

 With this information, we can analyze the constraints in each of the following cases: